 The growing investment in the renewable sector is expected to drive the solar energy market during the forecast period.

 The Institute of Hydrology and Meteorology (IHM) of the Bulgarian Academy of Sciences (BAS) has estimated the solar energy potential of the country, which is around 12,995 million metric ton of oil equivalent.
 The estimation was done based on the sunshine hour data from 45 sites, covering 30 years and actual solar radiation (SR) measurements from 5-6 stations.
 Up till 2018, the country has utilized a negligible percentage of the total potential.
 Such a high potential is expected to provide solar energy companies a significant opportunity to tap into this market in the future.

 On the flip side, high solar PV installation costs (about 10% higher than the weighted-average of European countries outside Southeast Europe) are expected to restraint the market growth during the forecast period.

 Scope of the Report

-The Bulgaria solar energy market report includes:
+The report on the Bulgarian solar energy market includes: